 This is probably one of the prettiest cemeteries that is open to the public.
 Note, it closes around 3pm each day, but is totally free for wandering before that!
 You can pay a tour guide at the front for a guided tour, but we choose to instead opt for a self-guided tour.
 Use THIS article for a fantastic self-guided tour of the cemetery, which includes detailed history and tips on understanding symbols.

-Guys, it gets HOT in New Orleans!
-We visited in May and were sweating all day, everyday.
+Guys, it gets HOT in NOLA!
+We visited in May and were sweating all day, every day.
 Unless you’re visiting in the dead of winter, set aside a little time one afternoon to lounge by the pool in your hotel.
 Don’t have a hotel pool?
 Head to the Country Club instead!
 You deserve a little poolside time.

 Party On Bourbon Street